 What Is FOV & How To Adjust It In Overwatch 2

-It is one of the most vital settings that you should adjust when it comes to playing competitive shooters or First-Person games in general since, preferably, you will want to witness everything from that perspective.
-It isn’t anything complicated that most first-time PC gamers will have a hard time getting used to since, at the end of the day, the preferred settings all come down to personal preference.
+Field of view is one of the most vital settings you should adjust when it comes to playing competitive shooters or First-Person games in general since you will want to witness everything from that perspective.
+It isn’t complicated that most first-time PC gamers will have a hard time getting used to since, at the end of the day, the preferred settings all come down to personal preference.

 But that aside, we have also entailed the exact steps that you need to follow on where you can find the FOV settings in the game so you can adjust them to your liking: